bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 If you don't take enough samples, you lose important information.
 The Nyquist-Shannon theorem suggests that we should use a sample rate greater than two measurements per week (a sample rate >  2/7) to attempt to reconstruct what's happening over the weekly timescale.

 Here are two curves showing weight gain in red and weight loss in green.
-Look what happens when you only take two samples.
+Look what happens when you take two samples.

 ![](/images/untitled-design-2.png)

 Both curves look the same when we sample at those points and try to extrapolate the trend.

-There's observation error too, which happens even if you consistently take your measurements on the same scale at the same time.
+Observation error contributes to the noise, it happens even if you consistently take your measurements on the same scale at the same time.

 That's why I recommend taking daily weight measurements.